GLubomirov/Lets-Encrypt_Automate_PowerShell/README.md

 The script should be ran on the IIS Server with Administrative Priviliges.

+You should initialize a an ACME Vault and setup an ACMERegistration before running the script.

+This is done through two simple commands:

+Initialize-ACMEVault

+New-AcmeRegistration -Contacts "$email" -AcceptTos | out-null

 The script is stripped of any host ouput since it is designed to be called automatically.

 # Parameters